 They make for a great balanced snack on their own, filled with protein, carbs and veggies.

-- How Should I Marinate A Chicken Kabob Oven Recipe?
 I kept it simple with 1/4 cup avocado oil, the juice of a lemon, and bits of herbs.
 I also used a creamy balsamic dressing for dipping.
-You could also make a peanut satay dressing, barbecue sauce or even a honey soy sauce.
+You could also make a peanut satay dressing, basil pesto, barbecue sauce or even a honey soy sauce.

 - 1 lb chicken breast, cubed